michaelshiloh/understandinginteractivemedia/lectureNotes.md

   near future in which new media technologies would connect populations through global networks; in a sense, he predicted the internet.

-- The concept of the robot came from Paik wanting to create a robot for impromptu street performances that create a “sudden show” or “split-second surprise”.
+- The ide for the robot came from Paik wanting to create a robot for impromptu street performances that create a “sudden show” or “split-second surprise”.
 - Salvaged, junk, and household materials.
 This reflected what would become a staple of his artwork, repurposing cheap and disposable materials into brand new technologies.

+Q: What does the use of salvaged items, junk, and household materials say about beauty and aesthetics?

 #####  Edward Ihnatowicz 'The Senster'